Awards / Scholarships

 Please contact AFS President if you are interested in serving as a judge for the best student oral or poster presentation competition.

-If you have questions or would like assistance with completing the application, please contact the Diversity, Equity, and Inclusion Committee at deic@afs-alaska.org.
+For more information or to apply for the RAE Travel Award, please click here.
+If you have questions or would like assistance with completing the application, please contact the Recruitment and Engagement Committee at rae@afs-alaska.org.
 Applicants will be notified regarding the outcome of their application at least one month prior to the start of the annual meeting.

 Meritorious Service Award